Steib Metallbau

-Steib Metallbau, later trading as Josef Steib Spezialfabrik für Seitenwagen, was a German company that manufactured sidecars based in Nuremberg.
-The firm was founded in 1914 by Josef Steib Senior and began making sidecars in 1928 following a commission from the motorcycle manufacturer Ardie.
+Steib Metallbau, later trading as Josef Steib Spezialfabrik für Seitenwagen, was a German company based in Nuremberg that manufactured sidecars.
+The company was founded in 1914 by Josef Steib Senior and began making sidecars in 1928 following a commission from the motorcycle manufacturer Ardie.
 The company closed in 1957.

 The product range included a variety of designs with the LS 200 for motorcycles up to 200 cc, the LS.
 350 for motorcycles of 250 cc to 350 cc and the S 500 L and TR-500 for motorcycles above 500 ccamongst the most common.
 Replica outfits remain in production today.